wcarmon/docs/golang/protobuf.md

         - `package cheese.quuz;`  <-- proto package, **not** used for output
     1. *Output*: `$CWD/baz/gen/serde/bar/foo.pb.go`

-- TODO: relation to proto directories?
 - TODO: which paths can be absolute?
-- TODO: which -I flags are needed?
-- TODO: go-grpc_out

 # Other resources